Overview

 the risk of investment losses.
 There is no guarantee that a portfolio employing these or any other

-may increase and client account values could benefit as a result, it is also possible that asset
+increase and client account values could benefit as a result, it is also possible that asset values may

-values may decrease, and client account values could suffer a loss.
-It is therefore important that
+decrease, and client account values could suffer a loss.
+It is therefore important that clients

-clients understand investment risks, diversification strategies, and ask TandemGrowth any
+understand investment risks, diversification strategies, and ask TandemGrowth any questions they

 B. TandemGrowth’s methods of analysis and investment strategies do not present any significant or